Capitains/tutorial-nemo/3-modifying-the-templates.md

-Modifying the templates
+Modifying the Templates
 ===

 **Important:** If you want to do nice and powerful editions, we highly recommend that you learn the templating system of Flask (named Jinja2).
 The reference tutorial on Flask is the one from Miguel Grinberg, that you can support by buying for 15$ (~12.5€) [here](https://learn.miguelgrinberg.com/) or read from [his blog ](https://blog.miguelgrinberg.com/).
-The article about template is already [online](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates)
+The article about the template is already [online.](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates)

 Let's say you are not really happy of the title of the application.
 And to be frank, the welcome page message is not really good for you regarding your funder.

 Well, we thought about you !
-In the same manners than CSS/JS, it is possible to modify, add or completely replace the templates in Nemo.
+In the same manners as CSS/JS, it is possible to modify, add or completely replace the templates in Nemo.
 Let's start with editing.

-## Editing a template
+## Editing a Template

 Templates are documented in the [Nemo Documentation](http://flask-capitains-nemo.readthedocs.io/en/latest/Nemo.templates.html#nemo-default-templates).
-But when it comes to editing a template, I'd largely recommend to
+But when it comes to editing a template, I'd largely recommend to :

 1. Copy the original template from [the original source](https://github.com/Capitains/flask-capitains-nemo/tree/master/flask_nemo/data/templates)
 2. Edit the copied template
-3. Set-up Nemo to use the edited template.
+3. set up Nemo to use the edited template.

 ### Write the template